slavadubrov/rag-evals-demo/docs/metrics/retrieval.md

 ## What they measure

 Given a ranked list of retrieved doc ids and a set of gold doc ids per query, these metrics quantify *how high up* the relevant docs land.
-They cover the full retrieval pipeline — dense, sparse, hybrid, reranked — without knowing anything about generation.
+They cover the full retrieval pipeline (dense, sparse, hybrid, reranked) without knowing anything about generation.

 ## Why they matter

 If retrieval is broken, generation cannot recover.
-The article argues these are the most important metrics to wire first, before you've even chosen a vector database.
+The article argues these are the first metrics to wire up — earlier than any vector-database decision.
 Recall@k is the headline: a low Recall@k caps everything downstream.

 ## Definitions